Wikidepia/indonesian_datasets/README.md

 #### [MultiNLI](paraphrase/multinli)

-The Multi-Genre Natural Language Inference (MultiNLI).
-The corpus is modeled on the SNLI corpus, but differs in that covers a range of genres of spoken and written text, and supports a distinctive cross-genre generalization evaluation.
+Translated Multi-Genre Natural Language Inference (MultiNLI).
+The corpus is modeled on the SNLI corpus, but differs in that covers a range of genres of spoken and written text.

 #### [PAWS](paraphrase/paws)